Jay Street–MetroTech station: BMT Fourth Avenue Line platform

 A narrow mezzanine above the platform connects the station's two easternmost fare control areas.
 It still has its original directional signs labeled as "to Lawrence Street" and "to Bridge Street".

 The platform formerly had a narrow up-only escalator that bypassed the Lawrence and Willoughby Streets fare control, and led to a small landing with two high exit-only gates.
 A short staircase then connected to the landing of the southeast street stairs to that intersection.

-History

-After the contract was approved for the Montague Street Tunnel and the associated subway line, the planners realized there should have been a station at Lawrence Street.
-The station was not in the original plans for the line, but in 1916, an additional station at Lawrence and Willoughby Streets was proposed.
-The original contract was modified in July 1917 and a provision for the station was added.